 - 4 cups fresh spinach leaves

-- Stir in the curry paste, pumpkin, coconut milk, and soy sauce and bring to a gentle simmer.
+- Stir in the pumpkin, coconut milk, soy sauce, and sugar and bring to a gentle simmer.

 - Cook for 3 minutes.
-Add the spinach, salt, and pepper, and cook another 3-5 minutes or until spinach is wilted.
+Add the spinach and cook another 2-3 minutes or until spinach is wilted.

 - Serve over rice or other starch and top with a squeeze of fresh lime juice and chopped cilantro.